pingcap/docs/tidb-cloud/branch-github-integration.md

 ## GitHub App

 After you connect a TiDB Cloud serverless cluster to a GitHub repository.
-A [GitHub App](https://github.com/apps/tidb-cloud-branching) will work in this repository, trying to manage TiDB Cloud branch in every PR.
+A [GitHub App](https://github.com/apps/tidb-cloud-branching) will work in this repository, trying to manage the TiDB Cloud branch in every pull request.

 ### Open a PR